Can Daily Affirmations Help You Achieve New Year s Eve Resolutions —

 First, set attainable goals.
 To illustrate, consider “Susan,” who wants financial independence.

 - Affirmations are positive statements you word as if you have already achieved your goal.
 When Susan says her affirmation, “I am financially independent,” she is reminded that she isn’t!
 That’s the problem with affirmations.
-So o not really help you reach your New Year s Eve Resolutions. d
+So daily affirmations do not really help you reach your New Year s Eve Resolutions.

 - Intentions are statements about the outcome you want and use words that empower you to take responsibility for its success.
 An intention focuses on something you can do.
 So Susan’s intention statement might be, “I am now practicing financial responsibility in all areas of my life.”